foundersandcoders/workshop-api/morning-workshop.md

  Visit Apigee.com, and navigate to Github API.
 Using Apigee, can you find out answers to the following?

  1. How many followers does the user rachblondon have?
- 2. How many is sohilpandya folling?
+ 2. How many is sohilpandya following?
- 3. How many issues are there for the foundersandcoders news letter?
+ 3. How many issues are there for the foundersandcoders news-letter?

  ##Postman
  You should have already downloaded Postman at the beginning of the day, if not visit ******fill in****